John Caldwell (Michigan representative)

-John Caldwell (4 July 1849 – 7 March 1916) was a nineteenth-century farmer and timber man of northern Michigan, associated with Missaukee County, Michigan.
+John Caldwell Jr. (4 July 1849 – 7 March 1916) was a nineteenth-century farmer and timber man of northern Michigan, associated with Missaukee County, Michigan.
 He was employed for several years by the Mitchell Brothers Company, a land agent firm in several states, dealing with large tracts of timber for making lumber.
 He homesteaded 100 acres, and had a diversified system of farming that proved successful.
-He was associated with different agricultural societies, including the National Grange of the Order of Patrons of Husbandry.

-He involved himself with community matters, and was at one time or another a highway commissioner, school superintendent, township clerk, township treasurer, justice of the peace, and township supervisor.
-He was the county treasurer of Missaukee County for four years, and their supervisor for ten years.
-He had close ties with Escanaba, Lake City, Cadillac and Manton, Michigan.

 Caldwell was Republican member of the Michigan State House of Representatives for two terms, from 1897 through 1900.
-He represented the Wexford district, comprising the counties of Wexford, Missaukee and Clare.
-He was an authority on property tax assessment, especially for northern Michigan and the Upper Peninsula.
-He was involved with developing various laws for the state of Michigan.
-He was employed by the state of Michigan as a tax assessor for land and property taxation on sawmills in various counties, including Missaukee County in the Lower Peninsula and Delta County in the Upper Peninsula.
+He represented the Wexford district, comprising the counties of Wexford, Missaukee and Clare, and held several county and town positions in local government.